 Due to blown fuses or short-circuiting inside the bank, some capacitor units may get faulty.
-These units no longer remain the part of the connection that causes burden to fellow units inside the chain.
-It may not be a problem at first but as the number of faulty units increases, the asymmetry becomes more visible.
+These units no longer remain the part of the connection that causes a burden to fellow units inside the chain.
+It may not be a problem at first, but as the number of faulty units increases, the asymmetry becomes more visible.

-Capacitors are in series with the reactors so if there is over-voltage; you cannot easily detect it.
-As it can stand only 110% of rated voltage, after this increase, the capability curve starts following an inverse time characteristic, that is, current starts decreasing.
+Capacitors are in series with the reactors, so if there is over-voltage, you cannot easily detect it.
+As it can stand only 110% of rated voltage, after this increase, the capability curve starts following an inverse time characteristic; that is, current starts decreasing.

 To detect this, an overload relay is introduced that measures the current from the bank and converts it into corresponding voltage.
 It prevents the capacitor to discharge the energy on a short supply of voltage, even though there is no need.

 Other than over-current and voltage issues, the capacitor is also vulnerable to short-circuiting and earth faults.
 For this situation, a 2-phase or 3-phase short circuit protection and an earth overcurrent relay can be a good solution.